Musical Chairs (1975 game show): Gameplay

 Four contestants competed, one usually a champion.
 Three rounds and nine songs were played.
 A singer (host Wade and/or one of the guest performers) would begin to sing a song, but stop at a certain point.
 The singer then sang three different lyrics for the next line of the song, only one of which was correct, which were all displayed on back-lit panels.
 The third panel occasionally contained humorous or absurd lyrics.
 The incorrect lyrics were written by songwriters/lyricists who were on the show's staff.
 Songwriter Bruce Sussman was the show's chief writer for its entire run.
-On occasion, the performers would sing an entire verse and/or chorus and Wade would ask a simple trivia question related to the song, with three possible answers.
+On occasion, the performers would sing an entire verse and/or chorus and Wade would simply ask a question related to the song, with three possible answers.
 The players then picked which of the three options s/he thought was correct by pressing a button on their console.

 For the first question in each round, the first three players to lock in the correct answer won the money for that question.
 On the second question, only the first two correct answers won the money, and for the third question, only the first correct answer won the money.
 The questions were worth $50 for the first round, $75 for the second round, and $100 for the third round.
 However, after each question in the third round, the player with the least money was eliminated from the game, although they did get to keep any winnings up to that point.